Graduate Students

 The College of Liberal Arts offers a wide variety of research, travel, fellowship, and dissertation funding for deserving students.
 Typically, these awards are designed to encourage research or creative activity that leads to the completion of your graduate degree.
 A limited number of Graduate Teaching & Research Assistantships are awarded by most departments.
 You are encouraged to visit with faculty on availability and requirements of departmental assistantships during the application process.

-This award aims to support graduate student research.
-It provides funding for travel or other eligible research-related costs related to their creative activity, dissertation, or thesis completion.
+The College of Liberal Arts Dean’s Award for Graduate Student Research aims to support graduate student academic and professional development.
+The award provides funding for eligible costs related to research or creative activity, thesis, or dissertation completion.

-Eligibility: Applicants must be in good academic standing; students on academic probation are not eligible.
-Students must be enrolled full-time in a College of Liberal Arts thesis, dissertation, portfolio, or performance graduate program.
-Students who travel in summer must be enrolled full-time in the preceding spring semester.
-Doctoral students who have only dissertation hours remaining may enroll in a minimum of 3 hours.
+Eligibility: Applicants must be enrolled full-time in a College of Liberal Arts graduate program.
+Students must be in good academic standing.
+Students on academic probation are not eligible.
+Students who travel during the summer must be enrolled full-time in the preceding spring semester.
+Doctoral students who have only dissertation hours remaining may enroll in a minimum of 3 credit hours.
+Each graduate student is eligible to receive one award per academic year.
+Funds permitting, additional applications may be considered.

 Graduate Assistantships